MichaelWyrley/PhotoMosaicMaker/README.md

 It uses go with a specific library installed for resizing the image ([library](https://github.com/nfnt/resize)) use `go get github.com/nfnt/resize` if you don't have it installed

-To run the program use this format
+Run the program via the .exe
-`go run . -img <IMAGE> -no <NO SAMPLE IMAGES>  -shrink <AMOUNT YOU WANT TO DECREASE BY> -location <LOCATION OF FINAL IMAGE>`
+`./photoMosaic -img <IMAGE> -no <NO SAMPLE IMAGES>  -shrink <AMOUNT YOU WANT TO DECREASE BY> -location <LOCATION OF FINAL IMAGE>`

 e.g.
-`go run . -img '../cat1.jpeg' -no '10' -shrink 10 -location "../image"`
+`./photoMosaic -img '../cat1.jpeg' -no '10' -shrink 10 -location "../image"`

 ## Trouble Shooting